Sarah Bellisario

 Commercial:

-Sarah creates both hand drawn and digital illustration and past work includes large scale murals, web apps, stationery, wallpaper, wall stickers, fashion textiles, magazine illustration, logos and children’s books.
+Sarah creates both hand drawn and digital illustration and past work includes large scale murals, stationery, wallpaper, wall stickers, fashion textiles, magazine illustration, logos and children’s books.
 She works with clients both in the UK and internationally.

 Doctorate: